 According to Business2Community, 60% of millennial consumers expect a consistent experience across multiple channels (online, physical, and everything in-between).
 This expectation can be huge to businesses as it’s not something that can be changed overnight.
 So if you want to dig further into how brands apply Omni channels to the systems and successfully level up their revenues, check out some of our examples below!

-Top 10 brands that are winning the trend using Omni channel
+Top 10 brands that are winning the trend using Omnichannel

 Furthermore, since everything is integrated, shoppers can always reload their card via phone, website, in-store and on the app.
 Every transaction order or add-to-cart gets updated across all channels, in real-time.

-Sephora is one of a few companies that soon realizes their customers are facing a major difficulty: Shoppers have a variety of selections to choose from when it comes to beauty cosmetics.
+Sephora is one of a few companies that soon realize their customers are facing a major difficulty: Shoppers have a variety of selections to choose from when it comes to beauty cosmetics.
 For example, a quick search of “Foundation” can bring up over 550 results with different colors from various brands.

 After identifying the case, Sephora immediately turns their system into Omnichannel, which suits perfectly with their goal to always put customers on top.
-Numerous changes have been made by Sephora in order to satisfied their customers:
+Numerous changes have been made by Sephora in order to satisfy their customers:

 - Customers can easily and efficiently look up item details and virtually try them on with the new technology applied by Sephora.